demiglace0505/angular-course/readme.md

 }
 ```

-We then declared this model to be used in the recipe-list component *recipe-list.component.ts*
+We then declared this model to be used in the recipe-list component *recipe-list.component.ts*.
+The recipes property will contain an array of Recipe objects, and is instantiated as an empty array.

 ``` javascript
 export class RecipeListComponent implements OnInit {